w3f/Grants-Program/applications/stampika.md

 - Polkadot (Build Track): 1st Place
 - Forte: 3rd Place

 The project is fresh out of EasyA Consensus Hackathon.
-We focused intensely on the Stampika for the whole 3 days and we are looking to take it to the next level
+We focused intensely on the stampika for the whole 3 days and we are looking to take it to the next level